ashukla21/vidhi/README.md

-# Vidhi — Vedic Astrology Investment AI
+# Vidhi — Vedic Investment AI

 A full-stack AI system for investment analysis using Vedic astrology data (1990–2031), powered by Claude claude-sonnet-4-6.